osuosl-cookbooks/osl-php/README.md

     <td>use_ius</td>
     <td align="center">[true, false]</td>
     <td align="center">false</td>
     <td>Whether to install from IUS (<a href='https://ius.io/'>Inline with Upstream Stable</a>) repositories.
-Uses IUS archive repo if the PHP version is part of the `ius_archive_versions` helper list.
+Uses IUS archive repo if the PHP version is part of the `osl_php_ius_archive_versions` helper list.
 This helper should be updated based on IUS's list of EOL'd packages: https://github.com/iusrepo/packaging/wiki/End-Of-Life-Dates#php</td>
     <td>false</td>
   </tr>
   <tr>